 If you plan to ride a lot in the winter, clipping your horse may be a good idea.
 A clipped horse must be blanketed at all times during the cold weather because you’ve taken away its natural insulation.
 Clipped horses will also have to be stabled in severe weather.

 Clipping under the belly and neck in an under-belly neck clip or a trace clip that removes the hair from the lower neck, shoulders and under the belly may be suitable for horses that are working lightly, but spend much of their time outdoors.
 A high trace clip removes more of the hair coat and is good for horses who are doing harder work.

 Outdoors the horse will need to be blanketed.
 Blanket and hunter clips remove most of the long hair coat, except for under-the-saddle area and legs.
 A full clip removes all of the long hair coat from the entire body and legs.
 Horses with these clips will need a blanket while stabled and outdoors.
-Horses with full body clips may need stable bandages on their legs during very cold weather.
-Clipping your horse requires a lot more maintenance, but may be worth the time if you must work the horse and cooling out and drying it take a long time each time you ride.
+Horses with full-body clips may need stable bandages on their legs during very cold weather.
+Clipping your horse requires a lot more maintenance, but may be worth the time if you must work the horse and cooling out and drying it takes a long time each time you ride.